Cold medicines for kids: What's the risk?

 - Cover up.
-Teach everyone in the household to cough or sneeze into a tissue — and then toss it.
-If you can't reach a tissue in time, cough or sneeze into the crook of your arm.
+Teach your child to cough or sneeze into a tissue — and then toss it.
+If he or she can't reach a tissue in time, show your child how to cough or sneeze into the crook of the arm.

 See more In-depth